fa7i3/Danceability-for-Spotify-Songs/README.md

 ## Tableau
 The picture below contains the following information:
-* Number of songs in the dataset: According to the picture below, there are 169,909 songs in the spotify dataset.
+#### Number of songs in the dataset:
+According to the picture below, there are 169,909 songs in the spotify dataset.

 ![number of songs](https://user-images.githubusercontent.com/104453593/192681719-56d25d32-cfad-459d-a7e2-7444d42bea6a.PNG)

-* Danceablity over the years: According to the linechart below, the darker the green color, the higher the danceability which shows that danceability has increased throughout the years (from 1921-2020).
+#### Danceablity over the years:
+The line chart below shows that danceability has increased throughout the years (from 1921-2020)
+* the x-axis represents the Year field;
+* the y-axis represents the Danceability field;
+* The darker the green color, the higher the danceability.

 ![danceability over the years](https://user-images.githubusercontent.com/104453593/192681753-690933fb-c42d-4417-a7dd-377e4d7e3e20.PNG)

-* Factors affecting danceability: The line chart shows that Energy has an effect on the danceability, therefore, the higher the Energy, the higher the danceability of the song.
+#### Factors affecting danceability:
+According to the line chart below, the x-axis represents the Year field and the y-axis represents the Danceability field.
+The legend shows that the green line represents Danceability and the gold line represents Energy throughout the years.
+The line graph shows that Energy has an effect on the danceability, therefore, the higher the Energy, the higher the danceability of the song.

 ![danceability and energy over the years](https://user-images.githubusercontent.com/104453593/192929258-c83f8cbf-5b7b-4759-b6ba-2a39b4c378d0.PNG)